bhahm/PingU-Android/README.md

 Hapsi
 =============

-All code in this branch &copy; Mitchell Vitez 2014, All Rights Reserved Do not touch code in this branch.
+All code in this branch &copy; Mitchell Vitez 2014, All Rights Reserved.&newline;
+Do not touch code in this branch.